bastazini/species_habitat_interactions/README.md

 ```

 Now we will build the complete trait space.
 The area of this polygon is
-the Functional Diversity-FD measure for $(t=0)$, when no fish removal
+the Functional Diversity-FD measure for $(t=0)$, when no species
-take place.
-We will apply the function ‘chull’ (package *grDevices*) to
+elimination take place.
+We will apply the function ‘chull’ (package
-data of the two first PCoA axes, which will link species in the
+*grDevices*) to data of the two first PCoA axes, which will link species
-boundaries of the trait space.
-Then the function ‘Polygon’ (package
+located in the boundaries of the trait space.
+Then the function
-*sp*) will be used to get the polygon, enabling the calculation of the
+‘Polygon’ (package *sp*) will be used to get the polygon, enabling the
-polygon area (FD).
-These two functions will also be used to group
+calculation of the polygon area (FD).
+These two functions will also be
-species and obtain FD for other groups (e.g. coral-associated fish,
+used to group species and obtain FD for other groups
-co-ocurring fish).
+(e.g. coral-associated fish, co-occurring fish).

 ``` r
 ##  complete trait space